Join Our Crew

 Each spring, we hire staff for the tasting room, events, and the vineyard.
 If you’d like to be notified when we’re hiring, please email Sara at [email protected] and we’ll let you know when jobs open up.
 Thanks for your interest!

-We’re looking for experienced farm workers for grape harvest from early/mid-September to early October.
+We’re looking for grape pickers for the harvest from early/mid-September to early October.
 We’re looking for punctual, motivated workers who can do physical work outdoors eight hours a day starting at 7:30 am.
 The grapes grow 5.5-6 ft off the ground, and all the picking is done by hand.
 Pay is by the pound, so your hourly rate is determined by your speed.
+We pay $.12/pound.

 To apply, please email [email protected] with: